nealcrook/nascom/sdcard/doc/parallel_interface_programming.md

 * getval -- read an 8-bit data value

 After initialisation, the interface is set to transmit (ie, to send data from the NASCOM to the Target).
-At the completions of every command, the interface should be set back to transmit, ready for the next command.
+At the completion of every command, the interface should be set back to transmit, ready for the next command.

 The [Parallel interface command set](parallel_interface_command_set.md) describes all of the commands supported by the Target.
-For example, the command LOOP accepts 1 byte argument and sends 1 byte response.
+For example, the command LOOP accepts a 1 byte argument and sends a 1 byte response.

 Therefore, the command sequence would look like this: